Bitumen

 Bitumen (/ˈbɪtʃʊmɪn/ BIH-chuum-in, /bɪˈtjuːmɪn, baɪ-/ bih-TEW-min-,_-by--) is an immensely viscous constituent of petroleum.
 Depending on its exact composition, it can be a sticky, black liquid or an apparently solid mass that behaves as a liquid over very large time scales.
 In American English, the material is commonly referred to as asphalt.
 Whether found in natural deposits or refined from petroleum, the substance is classed as a pitch.
 Prior to the 20th century, the term asphaltum was in general use.
 The word derives from the Ancient Greek word ἄσφαλτος, which referred to natural bitumen or pitch.
 The largest natural deposit of bitumen in the world is the Pitch Lake of southwest Trinidad, which is estimated to contain 10 million tons.

 About 70% of annual bitumen production is destined for road construction, its primary use.
-In this application, bitumen is used to bind aggregate particles like gravel and forms a substance referred to as asphalt concrete, which is colloquially termed asphalt.
+In this application, bitumen is used to bind aggregate particles, like gravel, and forms a substance referred to as asphalt concrete, which is colloquially termed asphalt.
 Its other main uses lie in bituminous waterproofing products, such as roofing felt and roof sealant.

-In material sciences and engineering, the terms asphalt and bitumen are often used interchangeably and refer both to natural and manufactured forms of the substance, although there is regional variation as to which term is most common.
+In materials science and engineering, the terms asphalt and bitumen are often used interchangeably and refer to both natural and manufactured forms of the substance, although there is regional variation as to which term is most common.
 Worldwide, geologists tend to favor the term bitumen for the naturally occurring material.
 For the manufactured material, which is a refined residue from the distillation process of selected crude oils, bitumen is the prevalent term in much of the world; however, in American English, asphalt is more commonly used.
 To help avoid confusion, the terms "liquid asphalt", "asphalt binder", or "asphalt cement" are used in the U.S. to distinguish it from asphalt concrete.
-Colloquially, various forms of bitumen are sometimes referred to as "tar", as in the name of the La Brea Tar Pits, although tar is not the same thing as bitumen.
+Colloquially, various forms of bitumen are sometimes referred to as tar, as in La Brea Tar Pits, although tar is not the same thing as bitumen.

 Naturally occurring bitumen is sometimes specified by the term crude bitumen.
-Its viscosity is similar to that of cold molasses while the material obtained from the fractional distillation of crude oil boiling at 525 C is sometimes referred to as "refined bitumen".
+Its viscosity is similar to that of cold molasses while the material obtained from the fractional distillation of crude oil boiling at 525 C is sometimes referred to as refined bitumen.
 The Canadian province of Alberta has most of the world's reserves of natural bitumen in the Athabasca oil sands, which cover 142000 km2, an area larger than England.